the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 In this chapter, we will create a Binder project from a repository we create on GitHub and launch in on mybinder.org.
 Sections where you are expected to complete a task are denoted by three traffic light 🚦 emojis.
 Some steps have the option of Python, Julia or R languages - click on the tab of the language you would like to use.
-**If you are following R, we have included some alternative steps using the [`holepunch` package](https://github.com/karthik/holepunch) which will build your environment using a [rocker base image](https://github.com/rocker-org/rocker) and should, ultimately, be faster to build and launch.**

 ```{admonition} Attributions
 This tutorial is based on Tim Head's _Zero-to-Binder_ workshops which can be found here: <http://bit.ly/zero-to-binder> and <http://bit.ly/zero-to-binder-rise>